omron-sinicx/FairTalk/README.md

 Run ./scripts/download_videos.sh to download video files from [vimeo](https://vimeo.com/).
 The script that downloads video files from youtube is under preparation.

-## Convert the videos into 25fps
-It is necessary to make all the videos have the same fps for the subsequent processing.
-The script that convert videos into 25fps is under preparation.

 ## Apply active speaker detection (ASD) to video files
 We use [TalkNet](https://github.com/TaoRuijie/TalkNet-ASD/) to do ASD.
 Please refer to the link for the detail.
 The files have been included in this repository.
 You can setup TalkNet-ASD by